ClodaghMurphy/pandsproject2019/README.md

 Analysis 9 | Sort the records by a particular column or columns Analysis 10 | Print slices of data
 Content cell 1 | Content cell 2
-Content column 1 | Content column
+Content column 1 | Content c0lumn

  <li>5.
 List of all the references used in completing the project</li>